 The inspiring setting of the original campus, which expanded and grew over the subsequent decades, served as the context for a young and culturally diverse student body, who were educated in the cultures, languages, and traditions of those whom they would later serve overseas.
-In 1952, Scarritt College became one of the first white, private colleges in the state of Tennessee to integrate.
-The college eventually became co-ed, and in April of 1957, the College famously hosted Rev. Dr. Martin Luther King, Jr., who preached in Wightman Chapel.
+In 1952, Scarritt College became one of the first white, private colleges in the state of Tennessee to integrate, and in April of 1957, the College famously hosted Rev. Dr. Martin Luther King, Jr., who preached in Wightman Chapel.

-In 1980, Scarritt College for Christian Workers became Scarritt Graduate College before closing in 1988, after which the campus became home to Scarritt Bennett Center.
+The college eventually became co-ed, and in 1980 Scarritt College for Christian Workers became Scarritt Graduate College.
+The College closed in 1988, after which the campus became home to Scarritt Bennett Center.
 As a nonprofit, Scarritt Bennett Center is dedicated to continuing the legacy of the school through the work of women's empowerment, racial justice, spiritual enrichment, and transformative education.